sgol13/arkanoid-simulation/README.md

 cd arkanoid-simulation
 ```

-Then you can use a prepared bash script to compile and run a simulation.
+Then you can use a prepared bash script to compile and run the program.
 ```
 ./run
 ```